Explore 9 software-defined storage companies

 DataCore offers two SDS products.

-SANsymphony, for block storage, derives high performance from commodity hardware through mechanisms such as parallel I/O and high-speed caching.
+SANsymphony for block storage derives high performance from commodity hardware through mechanisms such as parallel I/O, high-speed caching, automatic tiering and zero-touch failover.
 Admins can also configure SANsymphony for high availability and remote site replication.

 2. Dell Technologies

-While many vendors may offer one or two SDS products, Dell has at least five, each with a specific use.
+While many software-defined storage companies may offer one or two SDS products, Dell has at least five, each with a specific use.
+Many of these products continue to be VMware-oriented, in spite of Broadcom's VMware acquisition.

 NetApp provides SDS capabilities through its OnTap data management software.

 OnTap acts as a unified management plane for on-premises and cloud storage.
 It supports both NetApp storage systems and commodity storage hardware.
 The OnTap software can allocate or scale storage based on capacity, performance, availability requirements or a combination of the three.
-Object storage workloads scale up to 176 petabytes.
+Object storage workloads scale up to 707 petabytes (PB).
+A single namespace can accommodate up to 60 PB or 400 billion files.

 OnTap provides numerous security features, such as the ability to require multiple administrators to approve certain changes and autonomous ransomware defenses that use machine learning to identify threats.